phpable/struct/README.md

 ```

 ### Mutators
-If you need to customize the structure behavior, mutators are
+Mutators are pretty helpful in case it needed
-the thing you need.
+to customize the default structure behavior.

 ```php
 use \Able\Struct;